-Implants are proving to be a very effective way of replacing teeth as they are free standing and do not require other teeth to support them.
-When implants were originally invented, four to six months of healing was required for the implant to fuse to bone.
+Implants are proving to be a very effective way of replacing teeth as they are free-standing and do not require other teeth to support them.
+When implants were originally invented, four to six months of healing was required for the implant to fuse to the bone.
 Before a porcelain crown could be attached to it.
 Today, new technology has enabled a crown to be placed on it immediately, in most situations.

 A dental implant is a titanium post that is inserted into the bone.
 A crown can then be constructed to attach to the implant to replace the missing tooth.

 In today’s rapidly advancing world of technology and medicine, implants have emerged as a transformative field with the potential to revolutionize human health and augment our capabilities.
 While the term “implant” may conjure images of medical devices, the scope of implants is expanding beyond the realm of healthcare.
 In this article, we’ll delve into the world of implants, exploring their history, current applications, and the exciting possibilities they hold for the future.

 The concept of implanting foreign objects into the human body is not a recent development.
 Archeological evidence suggests that ancient civilizations were already using rudimentary dental implants, demonstrating our innate desire to improve our quality of life.
 It was not until the 20th century that implants truly began to flourish.